npm/jobs/2018/q2/sales-engineer.md

 friendly, safe, and accepting; free from intimidation or harassment.
 We do not tolerate abusive behavior.
 See our unabridged code of conduct [here](https://www.npmjs.com/policies/conduct).

+Closing date for this position is July 29, 2018.